pharriso/rocketchat/README.md

 * **redhat_workshop_server:** set this to false if you have provisioned your own rhel8 server

 Running the playbook
 ------------

+Change any occurences of 'ABCD' to the actual provisioned details when using RHPDS.

 Run the playbook as follows.
-You mght need additional flags to specify ssh user etc
+You might need additional flags to specify ssh user etc

 example for a workshop environment ...

-ansible-playbook -i student1.abcd.rhdemo.io, install_rocket.yml -u student1 -k -e @extra_vars
+ansible-playbook -i student1.ABCD.open.redhat.com, install_rocket.yml -u student1 -k -e @extra_vars

 example for your own instance in ec2 ...

 ansible-playbook -i rocket.mydomain.com, install_rocket.yml -u ec2-user --private-key=~/.ssh/id_rsa -e @extra_vars

 Configure RocketChat Students
 =========